d2jvkpn/trace_error/README.md

-# this_error
+# trace_error
-a traceable error in golang
+A traceable error implement in golang